 Alexander Street's AVOn database of streaming videos include 62,000+ titles, spanning a wide range of subject areas, and includes more than 17,000+ titles exclusive to Alexander Street, including Counseling & Therapy collections.
 Recent additions from Film Platform include RBG, Maiden and Inconvenient Sequel.

-This Alexander Street series features training videos, reenactments, and actual therapy sessions conducted by renowned counseling professionals including films in emerging areas in their special Counseling & Therapy Collection Vols.
+This Alexander Street series features training videos, reenactments, and actual therapy sessions conducted by renowned counseling professionals including films in emerging areas in their special Counseling & Therapy in Video Collection Vols.
 1-5.
-Volumes 1-4 are also incorporated into the full AVON subscription along with APA and other sources, and can be found here.
+The collections are also included in the full AVOn and their Counseling and Therapy Channel with additional videos from other sources.

 Search, browse and watch a collection of over 40,000 videos from California Newsreel, Ken Burns, PBS, Films for the Humanities and more.
 The Library's subscription expanded to all disciplines on February 1, 2021.
 Records are now in the catalog.